marinasie/bird-sighting-validation/simon/README.md

 **Part of Grundprojekt:**
 - `data_analysis` This folder contains the data analysis.

 - `feature_generation` This folder includes all the notebooks for feature generation.
-This includes, land use generation with LUCAS and CLC, weather generation and altitude generation.
+This includes, land cover generation with LUCAS and CLC, weather generation and altitude generation.

 - `utils` In this folder are some utility files like the .py file to generate the altitude with CopernicusDEM.